 Call for Abstracts

-We would like to invite potential participants to submit abstracts to the 3rd International Congress of Health Workforce Education and Research on the overall conference theme of Interprofessional Education or any topic related to our many Working Group themes.
-We will also accept abstracts submitted for topics that should be taught in an interprofessional way, such as communication and leadership.
-Further information can be found in the full Call for Abstract document but if you have any doubt about your abstracts relevance please contact INHWE Director, David Smith, or the relevant Working Group lead.
-The deadline for proposals is Monday 3rd February 2020 and all abstracts must be submitted via the following webform: https://inhwe.org/abstract-submission
+We would like to invite potential participants to submit abstracts to the 3rd European Conference of Health Workforce Education and Research on the overall conference theme of Team Based Learning and Leadership.
+We will also accept abstracts submitted for topics that should be taught in an interprofessional way, such as communication and intergenerational training.
+Further information can be found in the full Call for Abstract document but if you have any doubt about your abstracts relevance please contact INHWE Director, David Smith.
+The deadline for proposals is Monday 21st September 2020 and all abstracts must be submitted via the following webform: https://inhwe.org/abstract-submission

 Leadership and Team Based Learning, the theme of the European Conference on Health Workforce Education and Research, are two of the most important topics for our members.
 Health professionals are dealing with constant changes to both the health systems they work in and the patients they serve.
 Equipping the health workforce with the skills to deal with this change is of the upmost importance for healthcare educators, researchers and policy makers.
 Leadership and collaborative practice are distinct but interrelated topics that are assisting health professionals adapt to their changing environment.

 Leadership training for health professionals has been on the rise since the early 1990’s when ‘new public management’ changed the opinion of policy makers and catapulted leadership skills to the top of the public-sector agenda.
 Rising financial and operational pressures to health systems in recent years have placed an ever increasing responsibility on all health professionals to conduct their activities with the wider health system in mind.
 Healthcare education has thus looked to increased leadership training as a way of equipping health professionals to deal with such pressures.